ConradTrost/conradtrost.com/src/markdown-pages/post-3.md

 ---
-slug: "/blog/a-blog-once-made"
+slug: "/blog/a-blog-thrice-made"
 date: "2021-03-10"
-title: "A Blog Once Made"
+title: "A Blog Thrice Made"
 author: "Conrad Trost"
 metaDescription: "Hello, my name is Conrad Trost and this is a quick and easy meta description"
 featuredImage: "../images/meta-headshot.jpg"
 ---

 # Welcome
-### Written by Conrad Trost

 Hello, this is my first blog post I have created and posted to this website.
 There isn't really a purpose for this post, I'm just testing using markdown files to generate blog posts on a Gatsby-powered website.